 - Divergent Character Evolution: Foreign schools of muay thai often added influences from the native martial arts of their countries resulting in related but distinct types of muay thai.
 This is most clearly seen in it's two largest derivatives, the Dutch and Japanese schools.
 Dutch muay thai is characterized by carrying heavy influences from European boxing and Kyokushin karate, and it places a huge emphasis on footwork, leg kicks and punching combinations.
 Japanese muay thai takes the heaviest influence from Kyokushin and other forms of karate and favors flashier kicks and longer combinations than what a traditional nak muay would consider practical.
 Both shy away from clinch, elbow, and knee techniques, often because the governing bodies of kickboxing in their countries don't allow them.

 - Brazilian Muay Thai is more wild and aggressive than the traditional variant from Thailand thanks to being influenced by the near rule-free "Vale Tudo" competitions of Brazil.
 Brazilian nak muay favor a constant offense with a focus on taking the clinch position to knee opponents into submission, a habit brought about by mixing Muay Thai with the native "Luta Livre" grappling styles of Brazil.
-Many of the instructors of Chute Boxe, the premier Muay Thai training center of Brazil, had also been Taekwondo blackbelts before falling in love with Thai boxing.
+Many of the instructors of Chute Boxe, the premier Muay Thai training center of Brazil, had also been Taekwondo blackbelts before falling in love with Thai boxing (though actually almost all the early Brazilian nak muay were Taekwondo practitioners).
 As a result many Brazilian nak muay pick up complicated spinning kicks alongside the normal MT repertoire.
 While these kicks are normally low percentage moves Brazilian nak muay still manage to frequently land them by combining them with the more linear but practical tactics of Muay Thai often leading to spectacular K.O.s.